rpf13/sportsshooting_drf/README.md

 ## Agile Development Process

 I am totally convinced, that an agile development process is crucial for any project.
 It helped me a lot to keep focus and take the big project piece by piece.
-Furthermore, it really let me think at the beginning of the project on how to approach this project and which taks might be needed.
+Furthermore, it really let me think at the beginning of the project on how to approach this project and which tasks might be needed.

-Since not everyting was clear from the beginning, especially since this is only the back end part of the project and not all details of the front end were clear at this point in time, it was partially difficult.
+Since not everything was clear from the beginning, especially since this is only the back end part of the project and not all details of the front end were clear at this point in time, it was partially difficult.
 However, while doing the front end part, I had to come back to the back end and change a few things.

 ### Github Projects

 [Github Projects](https://github.com/users/rpf13/projects/6/views/1) has been used as the Agile tool during the development phase of this project.
 The Kanban board was very useful to keep track on the tasks.
 I have created 4 columns (ToDo, In Progress, On Hold, Done) and moved the stories accordingly.
-The On Hold column has served as a "parking spaces", when a story was partially done, but not completely finished.
+The On Hold column has served as a "parking space", when a story was partially done, but not completely finished.

 ![Github Projects Kanban Board](docs/images/github_projects.png)